Reader Question · Career Development

 The question (paraphrased from r/FinancialCareers):

 I’ve been in FP&A at a mid-sized tech company for almost two years.
 I like the work, but I’m realizing I want to get into investment banking — M&A specifically.
 I went to a decent state school (not a target), I don’t have a CFA, and I’m 24.
 Half the threads I read say “pivot now, analyst programs still recruit 22-year-olds” and the other half say “it’s too late unless you do an MBA.”
-Which is it, and if the answer isn’t “too late,” what do I actually do?
+Which is it?

 The honest answer sits between the two extremes.
 It’s not too late.
 It is harder than it was a year ago, and harder than it would have been if you’d gone direct out of undergrad.
 The right pivot at 24 with two years of FP&A is not “apply to analyst programs.”
 It’s “engineer yourself into an associate-adjacent track through a specific mechanism” — and there are three mechanisms that actually work.